 - A password must be used to secure access to the phone, at least four characters in length

 - After seven failed attempts to enter a password, data on the device is erased

 - After a period of inactivity on the device (can vary from 15 minutes to an hour, depending on the device), a password must be re-entered in order to access the device

 These settings may function somewhat differently than described here, depending on the device.
-If you are a W&L faculty or staff member and would like to configure your smart phone to automatically retrieve e-mail and other data from your Exchange/Outlook account, please contact W&L's Telecommunications Manager at email@example.com.
+If you are a W&L faculty or staff member and would like to configure your smart phone to automatically retrieve e-mail and other data from your Exchange/Outlook account, please call the help desk at 540-458-4357 or email them at email@example.com.